karinatimm/Forkify_app/README.md

 Welcome to Forkify App!
 Forkify is a web application designed to make cooking and meal planning easier and more enjoyable.
 With Forkify, users can explore a vast collection of recipes for various dishes, ranging from breakfast to dessert.
 Whether you're looking for a quick and easy weeknight dinner recipe or a special treat for a special occasion, Forkify has you covered.

 This project was completed by me as part of the course "The Complete JavaScript Course 2024: From Zero to Expert!" created by [Jonas Schmedtmann](https://twitter.com/jonasschmedtman) on the Udemy educational platform.
-While the foundation was laid in the course, I also added some improvements to make this application more user-friendly and enhance the overall experience.
+While the foundation was laid in the course, I also added some changes to make this application more user-friendly and enhance the overall experience.

 Happy Cooking!